volaya/qgis-python-course/README.rst

 	When a set of scripts has been created, it can be packaged into a plugin that adds those scripts.
 That can be done from the Processing toolbox, as explained `here <https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/processing.html#id2>`_

--Creating plugins.
+- Creating plugins.

 	The following three plugins are recommended for creating a new QGIS plugin:

 		- `Plugin Creator <https://github.com/volaya/qgis-plugincreator-plugin/>`_: It generates the plugin skeleton.
 The description of elements in that skeleton is provided in the `plugin documentation <https://github.com/volaya/qgis-plugincreator-plugin/blob/master/README.md>`_.

 		- `Plugin reloader <https://github.com/borysiasty/plugin_reloader>`_: To update plugins when you make changes in the code, without having to restart QGIS.

 		- `First aid plugin <https://github.com/wonder-sk/qgis-first-aid-plugin>`_: Plugin with useful tools for plugin developers, including debugin tools.

 	An example of a minimal functional plugin can be found in the `plugin` folder or this repository.